Welcome to MacroView ClauseBank 365

-- The next window will display the MacroView products associated with your license key.
+- The next window will display the MacroView products associated with your licence key.
 Ensure that all your licensed products are selected, then click Next.

-- The confirmation page will now load displaying your license key, the SharePoint server associated with the license and the MacroView products that will activate.
-If these details are correct, click Next to proceed to the Licenses Summary Page.
+- The confirmation page will now load displaying your licence key, the SharePoint server associated with the licence and the MacroView products that will activate.
+If these details are correct, click Next to proceed to the Licences Summary Page.

-- The Licenses Summary page will display the details of your new product license(s).
+- The Licenses Summary Page will display the details of your new product licence(s).